emmabv1/art-gallery/README.md

+#Art Gallery Memory Game

+## How to play:

+* The goal is to find matching pairs of cards.
+* Turn over any two cards.
+If they match, they will stay visible.
+If they don't, they will flip back.
+* Remember what was on each card and where it was.
+* The game will restart with the cards reshuffled once all pairs have been found.

+### Featuring: Some of my favorite pieces of art.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>